tstojecki/elastic-identity/README.md

 Revision History
 ==========

+- 5.0.0-rc6
+  - Breaking changes:
+	- Changed constructors and moved ensure index out into a separate method

 - 5.0.0-rc4
   - Upgrade to ElasticSearch.NET/NEST 5.0.0
   - Reconciled Create and Update methods to handle Id and Versioning according to 5.x rules